bitex-la/compliance/README.md

 rspec
 ```

-In order to run feature specs, the suite relies on `geckodriver`.
-In order to install it for the project, you can do:
+In order to run the feature specs, the suite relies on `geckodriver`.
+You can run the following command to install it for the project:

 ```
 RAILS_ENV=test rails webdrivers:geckodriver:update